Iron Fist season 2

 The second and final season of the American streaming television series Iron Fist, which is based on the Marvel Comics character of the same name, follows Danny Rand / Iron Fist, a martial arts expert with the ability to call upon the power of the Iron Fist.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
 The season was produced by Marvel Television in association with ABC Studios, with Raven Metzner serving as showrunner.

 Finn Jones stars as Rand, who protects New York following the events of The Defenders.
 Jessica Henwick, Tom Pelphrey, Jessica Stroup, and Sacha Dhawan also return from the first season to star and are joined by Simone Missick, reprising her role from previous Marvel Netflix series, and Alice Eve.
 The season was ordered in July 2017, with Metzner replacing Scott Buck as showrunner.
 Filming for the season began in late 2017 in New York City and continued until May 2018.
 Focus was placed on improving the fight sequences for the series after criticisms of the first season, with Clayton Barber taking over as fight coordinator after doing so for the MCU film Black Panther.
 Each episode in the season is named after a comics issue that Rand has appeared in.

-The season was released on September 7, 2018, and consists of ten episodes.
+The season was released on September 7, 2018, on Netflix and consists of ten episodes.
 The season received mixed reviews from critics but was considered a major improvement over the previous season.
 Netflix canceled the series on October 12, 2018.